Karimka0/FindEulerPath/README.md

 **Output**:
 ```
-The graph is not Euler!
+The graph is not Euler graph!
 ```

 ---